What is the role of knee implants in a knee replacement surgery?

 Fixed bearing: Most patients receive a fixed implant.
 It is not as strong and has less mobility when compared to the other implant, but is best suited for patients who are not overweight and do not lead an active lifestyle.
 An ideal recommendation for this composition is generally elderly patients who will not put serious wear-and-tear on the implant and are unlikely to require a revision.
 This is because a metal implant is attached to the tibia and a polyethylene component is attached atop it, forming a cushioned surface.

-Different materials used for implants and their purposes
+Different knee implant materials used and their purposes

-Metal on plastic: This is the commonest type of implant.
+Metal on plastic: This is the most common kind of implant.
 It features a metal femoral component that sits on a polyethylene plastic spacer attached to the tibial component.
 Metals frequently used include cobalt-chromium, titanium, zirconium, and nickel.
-It is inexpensive and has the record of being safe.
+It is inexpensive and has a record of being safe.
 Nevertheless, with plastic implants, an immune reaction can be actuated by tiny particles that wear away from the spacer leading to bone breakdown, loosening, and failure of the implant.

 Ceramic on ceramic: The femoral and tibial components are both made of ceramic thus helping circumvent any reactions with the body.
 Conversely, they can break under heavy pressure into pieces leading to surgery to remove them.

-Metal on metal: The femoral and tibial components are both made of metal.
+Metal on metal: Both the femoral and tibial components are created out of metal.
 Since metal may lead to traces in the bloodstream, they are not as popular.
 These can cause inflammation, pain, and probably even organ damage therefore they are better used for younger and active patients preferably men since they last longer.

 Does the material match the following criteria?